rthrs/inertia-dragging/README.md

 # Inertia Dragging

-Drag seamless texture infinitely with pleasing inertia.
+Drag seamless texture infinitely using pleasant inertia.

-Made just for kicks with React and RxJS.
+Made just for kicks with _React_ and _RxJS_.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).